CCHS-Melbourne/iotuz-esp32-hardware/Documentation/README.md

 ![IoTuz image 14](https://github.com/CCHS-Melbourne/IoTuz/blob/master/Documentation/Images/IMG_8489.jpg)

-The joystick has a lot of pins, some of which may have been slightly bent whilst transported.
+The joystick has a lot of pins, some of which may have been slightly bent during transportation.
 Carefully check that all pins are straight and watch for alignment when inserting into the PCB ... don't force it.

 Before soldering, check that every pin has come through the PCB and is